FlickerSoul/universe.observer/projects/toys/soundscape/index.md

 Once we had the renderer, we needed to invent players to play, pause, and queue audio sources to be rendered by the renderer.
 In our design, there are two kinds of players in the app: the one that plays audio beacon _**continuously**_ (meaning it's always playing unless it's paused or stopped) and the one that plays callouts _**discretely**_ (meaning it plays one thing at a time in the queue, and stops if there are nothing to play).
 The two kinds of players share many comment processes and states, thus finding the balance and creating a common abstract class that can be reused in both players are crucial and intricate.
 I am pretty happy and proud of the abstraction I've created.

 The hardest part turned out to be dealing with threading (or coroutines) and race conditions.
 This is due to the nature of an application which uses the main thread for UI and other background threads for various tasks.
 Audio playing is counted as one of the background tasks and deserves its own thread.
 We decided to do it in kotlin´s way: coroutines.
 Because the players are stateful, we need to manage the life of spawned coroutine jobs for playing and sensor updates.
-Tests are used to check and ensure the players are working as expected.
+In addition, since the playing job mainly uses JNI code which doesn't provide suspension points like some of the native coroutine utilities, we had to manually do the hassle of checking if the job is canceled.
+Luckily, we have testing to help us ensure the players are working as expected and the development of players was mostly smooth.

 <!-- FIXME: chart sizing -->